 FXTM Account Currency: FXTM trading account currencies are NGN, EUR, GBP, and USD.

 Negative Balance Protection: FXTM offers negative balance protection for clients’ trading accounts, so they never lose more than the funds they have in it.

 FXTM Trading Platforms: Trading platforms supported by FXTM are MetaTrader 4 (MT4) & MetaTrader 5 (MT5).
-Traders can access the platform via the web, or download it on desktop and from Google Play Store and Apple App Store.
+Traders can access the platform via the web, or download it on a desktop and from Google Play Store and Apple App Store.
 FXTM Trader is a proprietary app by the broker which is available on Android and iOS devices as well as web version.